EnvisionIot/developer_bootcamp/Day2_Device_Connectivity_Management/lab_tutorial/302-2_simulating_measure_points.md

 # Lab 2.
 Simulating Measuring Points

 ##  Using device simulator
-To get started without programing (devive-end development), verify features that require data ingestion as the prerequisite, or to troubleshoot issues, you can use the device simulator that EnOS provides.
+To get started without programing (device-end development), verify features that require data ingestion as the prerequisite, or to troubleshoot issues, you can use the device simulator that EnOS provides.

 - Getting started with EnOS: You can leverage this function to simulate a device to transmit data to understand how to use the capabilities of EnOS.